 After all the bloom and activity of the spring and summer vegetable gardening, autumn is a moment of calm in the garden.
-If you’re lucky, the first few weeks of autumn will be an Indian summer making it a pleasant time to potter in the garden and get everything sorted and ready for a winter rest.
+If you’re lucky, the first few weeks of autumn will be an Indian summer.
+This nice weather makes it a pleasant time to potter in the garden and get everything sorted and ready for a winter rest.
 This article provides autumn gardening tips to enable you to prepare your garden for a healthy, fruitful spring.

 Tips For Autumn Garden Care

-Autumn gardening can involve growing crops, flowers, and shrubs for that season depending on what growing zone you live in or it can be more about cutting back, cleaning up, and preparing for the spring.
+Autumn gardening can involve growing crops, flowers, and shrubs for that season depending on what growing zone you live in.
+Or in colder regions, it can be more about cutting back, cleaning up, and preparing for the spring.

 If you continue to dead head your flower garden and perennials you can prolong their flowering further into autumn.
-At some point, you will need to replace your warm weather perennials with cool weather perennials like hold up to the cold better- like mums, celosia, and golden rod.
+At some point, you will need to replace your warm weather perennials with cool weather perennials.
+These hold up to the cold better- like mums, celosia, and golden rod.

 Autumn vegetable crops can include greens like collards and lettuce.
 Root vegetables like beets, turnips, and parsnips do well.
 Broccoli and Brussels sprouts also do well.